 It can be a real challenge for busy women to eat nutritious meals.
-There is the time issue – just not enough time in the day for shopping, preparation, and cooking.
-This means that busy women often eat ready-made meals, which are high in fat, salt and sugar content.
+The biggest issue is TIME – you feel there’s just not enough time in the day for shopping, preparation, and cooking.
+This means that busy women often eat ready-made meals, which are high in fat, salt, and sugar content.

-Then there is the fact that very often, busy women will eat out more often, especially at fast food restaurants.
+Then there’s the fact that very often, busy women will eat out more often, especially at fast food restaurants.
 This means eating foods high in fat and calories and lacking in the nutrients the body needs.

-It’s possible for busy women like you to eat healthier.
-Believe it or not, eating healthier will actually make you more productive.
+I’m here to let you know IT IS possible for busy women like you to eat healthier.
+And believe it or not, eating healthier will actually make you more productive.

 Here are 5-ways busy women like you and I can eat healthier daily:

 As a busy woman, you already plan in advance to get things done.
 You would never think about going to an important meeting without planning for it, right?

 Eating healthy requires the same planning.
 When should this be done?
 Everyone’s schedule is different, but it should be possible to use some time in the week to plan for meals.
 (For example, I plan my meals on Saturday evenings and get the groceries on Sundays after church.)